 It wasn’t a decision I took lightly, but after much research and soul-searching, I believe that the education I can provide for them is superior to what they would receive at their school.

 Homeschooling siblings makes us somewhat lucky because the kids get to interact with each other and learn from each other too.
-The younger ones have the advantage of learning higher than their level, and the older children get to teach the younger which actually proves to be a valuable tool for learning and retention.
+The younger ones have the advantage of learning higher than their level, and the older children get to teach the younger, which actually proves to be a valuable tool for learning and retention.

 What I have found they are lacking though, is the opportunity to interact with their own peers.
 Although I don’t believe this is putting them at a disadvantage overall, a balance needs to be achieved here.
 After all, happy and contented kids are much easier to teach!

 We all have that innate human need to have friends.
 I recently caught up with a girlfriend I hadn’t seen in months, and it was so nice!
 I realised I hadn’t really spoken to anyone that I’m not related to in ages.
-Surely the kids must be feeling that too!
+Surely the kids must be feeling that too?

-As wonderful as your brother and sister and mum and dad are to talk to, no-one quite gets a 9-year-old boy like another 9-year-old boy!
+As wonderful as your brother and sister and mum and dad are to talk to, no-one quite gets a 9-year-old boy like another 9-year-old boy.
 You know?

+As homeschool parents it is our responsibility to create a supportive and authentic network of people of all ages for our children to interact with and engage with.
 This teaches them how to problem solve, how to persuade, how to work through arguments, test theories, or simply being able to listen to and respond to other people’s ideas appropriately.

 We have been exploring all the ways we can gain meaningful interactions for the kids whilst still maintaining our homeschooling environment.We even asked the kids for their input and together we came up with these possible home school options for socialisation.